dianapatrong/DE101_SQL/Lab3_SQL_Transactions/README.md

 Now every single statement that you run after that command won't be saved permanently to the database.. yet.

 ## Step 1
-The store gets another order for 8 pairs of jeans a few hours later, let's insert that order, but this time we will use a transaction.
+A few hours later, the store gets another order from **Angela** to buy 8 pairs of jeans, let's insert that order, but this time we will use a transaction.

 ```
 START TRANSACTION;